TopCityTickets/topcitytickets/MIGRATION_GUIDE.md

 - Creates performance indexes
 - Sets up Row Level Security policies
 - Finalizes the migration
+- **Enhanced:** Contains robust existence checks to prevent "column does not exist" errors

 ## 🔧 How to Run the Migration